Curriculum

 Grades 9-12

 Photography 1 is a one semester course which is an introduction to basic digital photography.
 Skills learned in the class will include the operation of a digital camera, learning different settings your camera offers, basic Photoshop manipulation, and print finishing.
 Emphasis is given to both technique and aesthetic concepts such as composition, design, and lighting.
 A digital camera with manual settings is preferred or a camera phone with a DSLR app.
-There is a lab Fee of $15.00
+There is a lab fee of $25.00

 Prerequisite: Successful completion of Photography 1 course with a “B” or higher and Instructor approval